krzysztofj1234567890/computer-science-basics-tutorials/Spark-and-Databricks/spark-and-databrics.md

 If duplicate values exist in either of the columns, it takes a long time to join such dataframes because a cartesian product can happen.

 ## Optimizing storage <a id="OptimizationsStorage"></a>

+### Narrow and Wide transformations

+- __Narrow transformations__: These are transformations in which data in each partition does not require access to data in other partitions in order to be fully executed.
+For example, functions like map, filter, and union are narrow transformations.
+- __Wide transformations__: These are transformations in which data in each partition is not independent, requiring data from other partitions in order to be fully executed.
+For example, functions like reduceByKey, groupByKey, and join are wide transformations.

+Wide transformations require an operation called “shuffle,” which is basically transferring data between the different partitions.
+Shuffle is considered to be a rather expensive operation, and we should avoid it if we can.
+Shuffle will result in different partitions.

 ### Bucketing and Partitioning